Trying to find an Asheville wine bar in the sea of beer? It’s possible! Don’t miss these delicious wine bars in Asheville, NC – from locals.

 Head to the River Arts District for 12 Bones BBQ, stopping for a flight at pleb urban winery or a glass of wine the size of your face at Bottle Riot.

-Then, head to downtown Asheville.
+Then, head to Downtown Asheville.
 Did you know that one of the most famous wine bars in Asheville sits inside of a used bookstore at Grove Arcade?

 Battery Park Book Exchange is famous for its champagne bar and literary cocktails.
-Buy used books, too!
+Buy used books too!

 Plus, throughout Western North Carolina (WNC), visitors and locals can tour endless wineries and vineyards.
-Some of these establishments even have downtown tasting rooms like Marked Tree Vineyard.
+Some of these establishments even have Downtown tasting rooms like Marked Tree Vineyard.

 So, what are the best wine bars in Asheville?
 Which Asheville wine bar is right for you?

 Read more about Asheville’s beautiful wineries and vineyards.

-8 Best Wine Bars In Asheville
+11 Best Wine Bars In Asheville

 1. 5 Walnut Wine Bar

-Our go-to downtown Asheville wine bar, taste your way through an eclectic list of wines in a cute rustic and pastel bar.
-Don’t miss the specials on the wall, including $5 glasses of wine.
+Our go-to Downtown Asheville wine bar, taste your way through an eclectic list of wines in a comfy, rustic, and pastel establishment.

 Grab cheese and small bites next door at 5 Walnut Cheese Bar.
 During the weekday, we appreciate their quieter ambiance.